iftec/BigBangBookstore/README.md

 **Navigate to Accounts Page:**
  - Scroll to the bottom of the page
  - Choose Delete Account Option
- - Please Note: The Delete option is not shown for Admin users

 **Navigate to Checkout:**